 User Interface Visibility

 This article is for vision-impaired ham radio operators interested in the visibility of a FlexRadio user interface.
-PowerSDR is the software that "defines" FlexRadios.
+PowerSDR is the software that "defines" older model FlexRadios.
 It controls all digital signal processing and runs the user interface.

 PowerSDR is free, open-source software developed and distributed by FlexRadio Systems.

 FlexRadios are operated using the control panel (Figure 1) displayed on a computer screen.

 The window dimensions are adjustable from a minimum size up to full screen.
 On a typical 22" display with default setting of 96 dpi, the minimum window measures 13.25" diagonally (11.4"W x 6.9"H).

 The Display Mode pull-down menu on the panel lets you choose how data are shown in the large central Display area.
 Figure 1 shows the Panadapter Mode.
 Other choices include Spectrum Mode (filter output), Waterfall, Scope, Phase (for digital modes), and two combinations, Panafall and Panascope.

 The visibility of the face plate can be improved by choosing a skin with high contrast colors (Figure 2).